peckjd/cpsc318/lab07/README.md

 - Submit your wordpress docker-compose file to Canvas as a yml file.
     - Include a link to your docker hub profile as a comment
     - You created this profile during the *Sharing Our App* section of the Docker tutorial and should take the form `https://hub.docker.com/u/USERNAME` where USERNAME is your username.
-- Submit an additional document comparing and contrasting the 4 installation techniques we've used for installing Wordpress: manually, scripted with Bash, configuration management with Ansible, and using containers.
-Include scenarios where a system administrator might choose to implement each option or a hybrid of 2 or more approaches.
-    - This document must be at least 250 words in length
-    - This document must be a doc, docx, txt, or pdf file.

 ## Snapshot